 Though you’re no longer relegated to wearing matronly dresses, there are a few guidelines mothers of the bride, mothers of the groom, and step-mothers should all follow when dress shopping:

 The mother of the bride and mother of the groom dresses aren’t all that different in terms of colors, style, or design.
 The contrast between these two gowns is in how they are selected.
 Both women should consider the bride’s preferences, but the mother of the bride should be allowed to take the lead on dress shopping for all mothers and step-mothers of the bride and groom.
-Following these simple guidelines are sure to make the process go smoothly and efficiently.
+Following these simple guidelines is sure to make the process go smoothly and efficiently.

 Want to make sure your dress shopping trip is a successful one?
 Make sure to keep these tips in mind: